 Course codes can be found in the course list of the Nanomaterials Science programme

 The secondary electives are meant to broaden the interest and skills of the student.
 Students can gain work experience in industry by performing an internship on a specific research theme, or get an educational training to become a high school teacher.
-In addition the student can choose for an interdisciplinary profile of 30 EC or simply take courses that matches his or her interest.
+In addition the student can choose an interdisciplinary profile of 30 EC or simply take courses that match his or her interest.

 The options are:

-Profile (30 EC).
 Any MSc course offered by the Graduate Schools of Natural and Life Sciences or other courses, with permission from the programme directors

 Students who like to teach in the bachelor’s curriculum, aiding the course lecturer, can get a short professional training by taking the Teaching Assistant Training course (FI-MTT).
 One EC on top of the programme will be awarded for your activities.
-The course broadens many skills i.e. enhancing interactivity in class room setting, learning to cope with group dynamics, leaning from your own experiences and is an asset for future employers.
+The course broadens many skills i.e. enhancing interactivity in a class room setting, learning to cope with group dynamics, leaning from your own experiences and is an asset for future employers.
 The course is taught twice a year.